Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 1- Design and Prototyping: We are designing the web app interface in Figma, which allows us to visually structure the user experience and prototype features like the spinning wheel and interactive board.

-2- Web Developmenr: We plan to create a user-friendly web app where we can manage both front-end and back-end development despite our limited programming experience.
+2- Web Development: We plan to create a user-friendly web app where we can manage both front-end and back-end development despite our limited programming experience.
 For the front-end, we will use straightforward technologies to build an engaging user interface and provide students with interactive tools.
 As for the back-end and database, we're exploring tools that can manage user data, project uploads, and resources while offering a simple structure that can be easily learned.
 We aim to select tools that are widely used and well-supported, with a focus on scalability and accessibility for educational purposes.

 3- NASA APIs: Since our app will include real-world data, we plan to use NASA’s Earth Observation API to integrate interactive data visualizations.